Times have changed.

-However, I am also giving you something more than just technical feedback.
+However, I’m also giving you something more than just technical feedback.

-For my DIY actor friends, which is all of you in this era of auditioning, look for the creative side of doing self-tapes.
-It’s more than just the good lighting and sound.
-It’s an opportunity to be the actor that you want to be.
+Look for the creative side of doing self-tapes.
+It’s more than just good lighting and sound.
+It’s an opportunity to be the creative actor that you want to be.